HID lighting is the most efficient way to convert electricity

 compared to HID and fluorescent grow lights.
 New smaller LED grow lights like

-our 40 watt Green Thumb system produce as
+our Green Thumb system produce as

 much light as a 200 watt incandescent bulb, and more of the light is used by the